harp-project/Core-Erlang-Formalization/README.md

 Supported by the project "Integrált kutatói utánpótlás-képzési program az informatika és számítástudomány diszciplináris területein (Integrated program for training new generation of researchers in the disciplinary fields of computer science)", No.  EFOP-3.6.3-VEKOP-16-2017-00002.
 The project has been supported by the European Union and co-funded by the European Social Fund.

+The project has been supported by ÚNKP-21-3 and ÚNKP-22-3 New National Excellence Program of the Ministry for Innovation of Hungary.